 Cost: Included in the Jordan Pass, 10 JD per person without Jordan Pass

 Umm Qays Archaeological Site

 Cost: Included in the Jordan Pass, 5 JD per person without Jordan Pass

 Cost: 5 JOD ($10 CAD) per adult, kids 8 & under free

 How We Got Around Amman, Jordan

 In Amman we walked a LOT!!
 But, we also learned our lesson (kind of) and took an Uber a few times.
 For the day trips we rented a car through Enterprise.
-Driving in Jordan was incredibly easy.
+Driving in Jordan was incredibly easy, but to be prepared for your trip check out this guide to renting a car in Amman.
 The roads are in great shape, they drive on the right (like North America and Mainland Europe), and everything is well signed.
 I recommend downloading an offline version of Google Maps before you set out so you’ll always know where you are!

 Rental Car Cost $273.78 for 3 days (for a large van that fit 7 people).
 We also spent $54 CAD on fuel.

 Our Average per day in Amman and Northern Jordan was $166.32 CAD for our family of 4.
 I’ve taken into account the fact that we were traveling with another family, so things like our car rental & petrol were split in half to come up with this total.